katelaan/harrsh/README.md

 * Reachability to show definite reachability between pairs of variables in the heap
 * Garbage freedom, i.e., absence of unreachable allocated memory locations
 * Weak acyclicity, i.e., acyclicity of all paths involving only non-dangling pointers

+Additionally, we now have support for **entailment** checking for the symbolic-heap fragment defined in [The Tree Width of Separation Logic with Recursive Definitions](https://link.springer.com/chapter/10.1007/978-3-642-38574-2_2)

 HARRSH is co-developed by [FORSYTE](http://forsyte.at) (TU Wien) and [MOVES](http://moves.rwth-aachen.de) (RWTH Aachen University).
 For more details, see the preprint of our paper ["Unified Reasoning about Robustness Properties of Symbolic-Heap Separation Logic"](https://arxiv.org/abs/1610.07041) (by Christina Jansen, Jens Katelaan, Christoph Matheja, Thomas Noll, and Florian Zuleger) on [arXiv.org](https://arxiv.org/abs/1610.07041).